BerniHiros/BernieHirosIT1025/Lab7/readme.md

 Object Oriented Programming (OOP)

+Class = would be fast food
+Oject would be the individual fries & burger.

 *object - sammy - Object are person, place, or thing.
 *class - shark -  group of similar items called classes.